AI Visibility Tiers: Legibility, Eligibility, and Extractability

 Phrases like according to their website, they claim, I couldn’t find independent verification, you should evaluate whether mean the machine identified you but can’t corroborate what you’re claiming.
 That’s an Eligibility gap — the proof exists in your own content but nowhere else.

-If the machine describes you accurately and without identity hedging, but you’re invisible for unbranded category queries, that’s a Recommendability gap.
+If the machine describes you accurately and without identity hedging, but you’re invisible for unbranded category queries, that’s possibly an Extractability gap.
 The machine trusts you but can’t use your content to answer the questions it’s being asked.

 Three Questions to Confirm Your Bottleneck